TheTangentLine/RapidComm/README.md

 # RapidComm v1.0.0

-A modern, high-performance file sharing application with an intuitive web interface and powerful backend server.
+A modern, high-performance **C++ file sharing server** with an intuitive web interface and lightning-fast upload capabilities.

 ## 3 Key Strengths